rfernandezfranco/djangocms-aldryn-newsblog/README.rst

 Please head over to our `documentation`_ for all the details on how to install, configure and use Aldryn News & Blog.

+The application supports ``djangocms-versioning`` so articles can be drafted, reviewed and published through the standard versioning workflow.

 You can also find instructions on `how to upgrade`_ from earlier versions.

 .. _documentation: http://aldryn-newsblog.readthedocs.io/en/latest/